ibrsec/plane-scape-fs/README.md

 📊 Database Management: Used MongoDB and Mongoose for managing flight bookings, user data, and other related information, ensuring consistent querying and modeling.

-🔄 CRUD Operations: Built full CRUD functionality for flights, bookings, and users, allowing for efficient flight booking management and user data handling.
+🔄 CRUD Operations: Built full CRUD functionality for bookings, and users, allowing for efficient flight booking management and user data handling.

-🛠 Middleware & Error Handling: Added custom middleware for request validation and global error handling using express-async-errors for consistent error management.
+🛠 Middleware & Error Handling: Added custom middlewares for request validation, permissions, query handling, authentication and global error handling using express-async-errors for consistent error management.

 ✉️ Email Notifications: Automatically sent booking confirmation emails to users using Nodemailer after successful flight reservations.